 Some strategies we use to support learning are:

 - Utilize hands-on approaches to help students conceptualize math.
-If they understand math concepts and what they actually mean, they are able to apply their knowledge more successfully.
-Think about it, memorization is remembering information but if a child has a conceptual understanding of something, they are able to apply their knowledge in a variety of ways.
+If they understand math concepts and what they mean, they can apply their knowledge more successfully.
+Memorizing facts can be helpful, but if a child has a conceptual understanding of something, they can use their expertise in various ways.

-- We use visuals and images to help teach math concepts.
-Graphics and visual tools help support the understanding of math concepts.
-They can also be used as a reference tool for learners to help remember formulas and see visual representations of concepts.
+- Graphics and visual tools help support the understanding of math concepts.
+We use visual supports to help teach math concepts.
+The visuals can be a reference tool for learners to help remember formulas and see visual representations of concepts.

 - No matter what age or grade a student is at, we support them with their current skill level.
-As math progresses and concepts become more difficult, gaps in a child’s learning become evident.
-If a child misses mastering a concept in the early stages of math, the impact will show itself eventually.
-We work to help ensure mastery of skills so as skills progress, students are able to remain on par with grade level.
+As math skills advance and concepts become more complex, gaps in a child’s learning become evident.
+If a child misses mastering an idea in the early stages of math, the impact will show itself eventually.
+We work to help ensure mastery of skills so that students can remain on par with grade level.

 - We work with students to help explain their thinking in math.
-It is one thing to “know” the formula but it is more advanced to be able to explain their thinking and the logic in why they completed a problem in that way.
+It is one thing to “know” the formula, but it is more advanced to explain their thinking and the logic in why they completed a problem in that way.
 It requires an enhanced understanding of concepts and is a component of many standardized assessments.